 Anxiety is an emotion that your subconscious sends you whenever it finds that you’re unprepared to deal with an immediate or upcoming situation.

 The purpose of anxiety is to protect you from this situation you’re likely to mishandle by motivating you to avoid it.

 Suppose you were unsure about your public speaking skills and your college professor announced that there’s going to be a presentation next week and everyone will have to participate.

-Most likely, you’d start to feel anxious the moment you hear the news and you might try avoiding college on the day of the presentation.
+You’ll most likely start to feel anxious the moment you hear the news, and you might try avoiding college on the day of the presentation.

 If, however, you were unable to miss college that day, then, under the pressure of anxiety, you may try your best to avoid that particular class in which the presentation is to be given.

-If you were unable to do that too then you may come up with excuses not to give the presentation such as saying “I have a sore throat”, “I was ill so I couldn’t prepare” and so on.
+If you were unable to do that, too, you may have come up with excuses not to give the presentation, such as “I have a sore throat, ” “I was ill, so I couldn’t prepare,” and so on.